1. Home>

 PronounSpanishEnglish

-Ella / Él / Ustedhabrá alejados/he will have moved, you (formal) will have moved
+Ella / Él / Ustedhabrá alejados/he will have moved away

-Ellas / Ellos / Ustedeshabrán alejadothey will have moved,
+Ellas / Ellos / Ustedeshabrán alejadothey will have moved away

 Or use our app: